epartakki/valetbike/README.md

 | Google translate | Footer | Users select preferred language using a google drop down button and the site is translated into that language. |
 | Payment connection | Payment Page | Users are redirected to their Paypal or Venmo login after selecting their preferred membership. |

-- Sign-up, Users submit a form with username and password, creating a new user and saving them in the database.
-- Login, Users submit a form with username and password, the database is queried for a user with that username, if a user is found, the password is authenticate, and a new session is created.
-- Logout, Users click a button, sending a post request to destroy the current session
-- Interactive map of Nipmuc Notch (station iformation pulled from the database), the map page renders an interactive leaflet map with markers for each station.
-Station data is queried from the database
-- Google translate select language option
-- Payment connection to Paypal and Venmo

 ### Walkthrough for key features

 Welcome to KALES' Valetbike!
 Open up the link in your browser and you'll land on the **welcome page**.
 If you're hoping to use Valetbike as a non-english reader or someone just practicing their language learning, select your preferred language at the bottom of the page.
 Learn about Valetbike and the KALES team members on the **about page**.
 Peep those picrew renderings of the group!